montonio/montonio-js/README.md

 const montonioCheckout = await loadMontonioCheckout(checkoutOptions);
 ```

-To initialize the MontonioCheckout component, the `loadMontonioCheckout` function will talk to the Montonio API to get the checkout session URL, and render the Montonio Checkout iframe in the specified container.
+To initialize the MontonioCheckout component, the `loadMontonioCheckout` function will talk to the Montonio API to get the session URL, and render the Montonio Checkout iframe in the specified container.
 The library will also set up a messaging channel to exchange messages between the iframe and the parent window.

 The iframe will emit an event when the contents are fully loaded.
-The library will then resolve the promise with the `MontonioCheckout` instance, which you can use to interact with the checkout session.
+The library will then resolve the promise with the `MontonioCheckout` instance, which you can use to interact with the checkout.

 ### 2. Validate the payment form